signalfx/signalfx-agent/docs/quick-install.md

 traceEndpointUrl: "https://ingest.YOUR_SIGNALFX_REALM.signalfx.com/v1/trace"
 ```

-This will default to the endpoints for the realm configured in signalFxRealm if not set.
+This action will default to the endpoints for the realm configured in signalFxRealm if not set.

-To troubleshoot your installation further, check the FAQ about troubleshooting [here](./faq.md).

-### Step 3.
-Login to SignalFx and discover your data displays.

-Installation is complete.

-To continue your exploration of SignalFx Smart Agent capabilities, see [Advanced Installation Options](./advanced-install-options.md).

-To learn more about how your data is presented in SignalFx, see the [15-Minute SignalFx Quick Start](https://docs.signalfx.com/en/latest/getting-started/quick-start.html).
+For additional installation troubleshooting information, see [Frequently Asked Questions](./faq.md).